 Worksheets are another great way for children to learn beginning sounds.
 You can find several different worksheets on our website that motivate your child to practice identifying initial sounds in words.
 The worksheet below titled “Match Up Game: Beginning Sounds”, for instance, encourages your kid to remember the names of the provided images on the left and isolate their beginning sound in order to match them with the correct images on the right.
 Help them by matching the first exercise.
 Explain that the bear on the left starts with a /b/ sound, while on the right hand side we have a boat and a viking.
 Which of the two starts with a /b/ sound?
 Try to stress and repeat the initial sound while saying the word, like this: “b-b-bear, b-b-boat, v-v-viking”

 This “Find Pairs!” worksheet also works on training your child's ability to isolate the initial sound in order to identify which of the pairs start with the same sound, and which don’t.
 All they need to do is trace the line between the pairs that do have matching initial sounds.
 You can also demonstrate it by solving the first pair, 'sun' and 'socks'.
 Stress the initial letters and ask what your child thinks, do they start with the same sound?
 If yes, trace the line between them!

-It’s vitally important to teach children to solve problems mentally.
-Once children master beginning sounds, they can move on to recognizing sounds and letters together in print—building a solid foundation for reading and spelling skills.
+Knowing how to identify and isolate initial sounds is a vital skill for developing phonological awareness.
+Once children master it, they can move on to recognizing sounds and letters in correspondence—building a solid foundation for reading and spelling skills.